enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 # Really take the time to go through that again.
 Check the MATLAB Reader #unclear
 What's the save in the constrast Image
 	LC of the contrasts weights c and the Betas. cT.B
-Why do we need contrasts image
+Why do we need contrasts image #unclear
 	Group analysis?
 What is  a full model?
 What is a reduce model?

 	![[photo_2022-07-06_15-17-56.jpg]]
 What model has a higher variance?
 	The reduce model error is alwyas >= bc you need other parameter to reduce the variance e^2r >= e^2

-What does the f variance measure
+What does the f-variance measure
-	the f contrast is 2 sides
+	the f contrast is 2 sided
-	it calculate the diff between the variance estimates We loose the directions
+	it calculates the diff between the variance estimates We loose the directions
 	1 0 0 0
 	0 1 0 0